Hendrikjen/pedigree_programme/README.md

 To further explain the column in the dyadlist output, we will look on the examplary dyad (E_G) from the pedigree example above.
 The focal individuals E (circle = female) and G (square = male) are related only by maternal ancestors (kinline = mat), whereby the lowest common ancestor A is one edge apart from E and two from G (depth = 1/2) which codes in combination with the sex for the kinlabel nephew/aunt.
 Each focal has at least one unknown parent, therefore the min DGD is 1.

-> <sub><sup>The following table is an excerpt from the Master's thesis by Hendrikje Westphal, submitted in December 2023 at Leipzig University, Germany</sup></sub>
+> <sub><sup>The following table is taken from the Master's thesis by Hendrikje Westphal, submitted in December 2023 at Leipzig University, Germany</sup></sub>

 |name | explanation | example |
 | ------------- | ------------- | ------------- |